Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

 Our club make regular donations to Millmead Children's Centre, to Porchlight helping to deal with homelessness and to the Pilgrims Hospice.
 We were

-particularly proud last year to organise our first charity walk along
+particularly proud in2020 to organise our first charity walk along

 the Thanet coast in support of these causes and for our own charity